axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/title-section/README.md

 # Title section

-This component comes with all needed styles for an AXA headline
+This gives you a fully styled section title according AXA guidelines

 ## Usage